FengJin1117/YuE-dev/README.md

 Now generate music with **YuE** using 🤗 Transformers.
 Make sure your step [1](#1-install-environment-and-dependencies) and [2](#2-download-the-infer-code-and-tokenizer) are properly set up.

 Note:
 - Set `--run_n_segments` to the number of lyric sections if you want to generate a full song.
-Additionally, you can increase `--stage2_batch_size` based on your available GPU memory.

 - You may customize the prompt in `genre.txt` and `lyrics.txt`.
-See prompt engineering guide [here](#prompt-engineering-guide).

-- You can increase `--stage2_batch_size` to speed up the inference, but be careful for OOM.

 - LM ckpts will be automatically downloaded from huggingface.